nishhshh-01/Zero-Cost-Private-RAG-System/README.md

-# 🚀 Nexus AI — Zero-Cost Private RAG System
+ — Zero-Cost Private RAG System

-Nexus AI is a web-based AI assistant that enables users to chat with their own data privately using Retrieval-Augmented Generation (RAG).
+It is a web-based AI assistant that enables users to chat with their own data privately using Retrieval-Augmented Generation (RAG).
 It combines semantic search with LLMs to generate context-aware, accurate responses from a custom knowledge base.

 ---